lexnederbragt/MBV3070-H19/5_biopython.md

 ```

 We are now going to try looking at the annotations in this object.
-In the script, write `print macaca.annotations` after the comment, save and run.
+In the script, write `print gbk.annotations` after the comment, save and run.

-Q: Can you recognize what this is?
+Question: Can you recognize what this is?
-Q: Can you from this figure out what you would have to do to get at the organism information.
+Question: Can you from this figure out what you would have to do to get at the organism information.

+Remove the print you added above, and add the following: 'print gbk.annotations["organism"]'.

-### name_with_organism.py ###
+### name_with_organism.py ### !!!!!DONE until here.

 We are now going to create a script that will let us print out fasta sequences with an ID which begins with the organism name.